Aaquib111/Sparse-GPT-Finetuning/README.md

 find that SparseGPT non-iterative pruning and fine-tuning is moderately successful compared to no fine-tuning in all cases, but is beaten out significantly by both iterative pruning and fine-tuning methods beyond 0.5 sparseness.

-# Raw Data
-We provide the raw data as .pickle files for researchers who wish to incorporate our results: